dulibrarytech/oclc-reclamation/README.md

 optional arguments:
   -h, --help       show this help message and exit
-  -v, --version    show program's version number and exit --cascade {0,1}  only applicable to the unset_holding operation: whether or not to unset the
+  -v, --version    show program's version number and exit --cascade {0,1}  only applicable to the unset_holding operation: whether or not to execute
-                   holding if a local holdings record or local bibliographic record exists.
+                   the operation if a local holdings record or local bibliographic record exists.
                    Choose either 0 or 1 (default is 0).
                    0 - don't unset holding if local holdings record or local bibliographic records exists;